garciaalvaro/melonpan-block-container/README.txt

 == Frequently Asked Questions ==

-= How can I use the filter to create my own block? =
+= How can I use the filter to register my own block type? =

-The plugin comes with a filter to register your own block extending this one, to make use of the settings that come with it.
+The plugin comes with a filter to register your own block type extending this one.
+This way your block can make use of the plugin settings.

 **Notes**
 You can choose from the available settings, listed below, and assign the block's InnerBlocks properties to customize it.
-You may also pass your own attributes, inside the **custom** attribute, this adds a class to the **.mbc-container** div.
-Check the *How can I add a custom attribute?* section for more info.
+You may also pass your own attributes, inside the **custom** attribute.
+For more info check *How can I add a custom attribute?*.

 **Steps**
 First, you need to [enqueue your script in the editor](https://wordpress.org/gutenberg/handbook/designers-developers/developers/tutorials/javascript/loading-javascript/).
+The script needs to have *'wp-hooks'* as a dependency.

 Inside your script call the filter in the following way (make sure *Melonpan Block - Container* plugin is active):

     // Custom block registration example using the filter. wp.hooks.addFilter("melonpanBlockContainer.createBlock", "my-plugin/my-block", blocks => {
         return blocks.concat({
-            // These are the default block registration properties.
+            // Default block registration properties.
 For more available properties:
             // https://wordpress.org/gutenberg/handbook/designers-developers/developers/block-api/block-registration/
             blocktype_props: {
                 name: "my-plugin/my-block",